 When students work in teams, they can develop a set of interpersonal skills that will benefit them in the workplace.
-And faculty know that when students work in teams, they can create more complex, authentic projects where students engage in higher level thinking skills, such as problem solving.
+And faculty know that when students work in teams, they can create more complex, authentic projects where students engage in higher level thinking skills.
 Research has also shown that students working in cooperative teams to solve problems outperform individuals competing with each other.
 Team projects can also reduce the grading load at the end of the semester, allowing you to focus your efforts on providing quality, meaningful feeedback.

 Students have valid reasons for resisting team projects, but with careful planning, direct guidance and monitoring, these problems can largely be avoided.

 The Procrastinators - their last minute efforts can seriously drag down the quality of the final product.

 The Free Riders/Social Loafers - one person ends up doing most of the work.

 Scheduling out of class meetings is very difficult, due to different class schedules, work and family commitments.